-2. Identification of Ant-
+2. Identification of Ant

 The ants were identified up to the genus level using the taxonomic keys by B. Bolton (Holldobler and Wilson, 1990) for the Oriental region.
-Further each genus was classified into recognizable taxonomic units (RTU's) based on morphological differences.
+Further each genus was classified into recognisable taxonomic units (RTU's) based on morphological differences.
 For convenience, these RTU's are referred to as species.
-The collected ants were identified by using Stereo Microscope based on identification key (Mathew R.N. and Tiwari, 2000; Bolton B, 1994, 2003).
+The collected ants were identified by using stereo microscope based on identification key (Mathew R.N. and Tiwari, 2000; Bolton B, 1994, 2003).

-Result and Discussion:
+Results and discussion:

-In the present study of species richness and ant diversity 35 ant species belonging to 22 genera and 6 subfamilies were recorded (Table 1).
+During this study, 23 ant species belonging to 18 genera and 5 subfamilies were recorded (Table 1).
 Comparison of ant species distribution between the different study sites revealed that ant species richness was highest at garden areas than the industrial areas.
 Relatively high species rich genera are Camponotus and Crematogaster followed by the Pheidole and Solenopsis was recorded at all the study sites with dense vegetation.
 On the other hand, monoculture plantations showed fewer number of ant species.
 Similarly, ant species richness was low in around urban houses.